If you don’t eat mustard regularly, it probably takes months for you to finish a jar.

 How To Store Mustard?
 Do You Have To Refrigerate It?

-- Mustard can stay safe pretty much indefinitely, but its quality can’t stay great forever
+- Mustard can stay safe for months, but its quality can’t stay great forever.

 - [WIKI] Wikipedia: Mustard